-Although same-sex couples have achieved marriage equality at the state and federal levels, significant disparities exist in the treatment of same-sex couples and opposite-sex couples.
-For example, Vermont, which provides both for marriage equality and for two individuals of the same sex to be listed on a birth certificate, has significant case law323 suggesting that "many facts other than the couple's [legal relationship]" should be considered in determining whether the non-biological member of the couple constitutes a "parent."324 On the other hand, Maryland has adopted a four-part test that determines whether one is a de facto parent.
-This allows a non-biological, non-adoptive parent the opportunity (through custody or visitation) to maintain a relationship with a child they have
+Although same-sex couples have achieved marriage equality at both state and federal levels, significant disparities exist in the treatment of same-sex couples and opposite-sex couples.
+For example, Vermont, which provides for both marriage equality and for two individuals of the same sex to be listed on a birth certificate, has significant case law suggesting that "many facts other than the couple's [legal relationship]" should be considered in determining whether the non-biological member of the couple constitutes a "parent."
+On the other hand, Maryland has adopted a four-part test that determines whether one is a de facto parent.
+This allows a non-biological, non-adoptive parent the opportunity (through custody or visitation) to maintain a relationship with a child they have parented without having to prove exceptional circumstances.
+Still, disparate treatment of same-sex couples seeking parentage continues in many states and arises primarily from two sources: gendered language of state statutes and judicial parentage tests that consider factors beyond intent.